philipturner/differentiation-ios-demo/README.md

 ## Rationale

-The purpose of this project is to make a case for the resurrection of Swift for TensorFlow.
+The purpose of this demo is to make a case for the resurrection of Swift for TensorFlow.
 Python ML libraries cannot run on iOS devices, but real-time machine learning can make apps more intelligent.
 With stable autodiff and a new Metal GPU backend, more opportunities and flexible workflows could be unlocked for mobile app developers.